Mastaba: Architectural evolution

-Mastabas evolved over the early dynastic period.
+Mastabas evolved over the early dynastic period (c.
+3100–2686 BCE).
 During the 1st Dynasty, a mastaba was constructed simulating house plans of several rooms, a central one containing the sarcophagus and others surrounding it to receive the abundant funerary offerings.
 The whole was built in a shallow pit above which a brick superstructure covering a broad area.
-The typical 2nd and 3rd Dynasty mastabas was the 'stairway mastaba', the tomb chamber of which sank deeper than before and was connected to the top with an inclined shaft and stairs.
+The typical 2nd and 3rd Dynasty (c.
+2686–2313) mastabas was the 'stairway mastaba', the tomb chamber of which sank deeper than before and was connected to the top with an inclined shaft and stairs.
+Many of the features of mastabas grew into those of the pyramids, indicating their importance as a transitory construction of tombs.
+This notably includes the exterior appearance of the tombs, as the sloped sides of the mastabas extended to form a pyramid.
+The first and most striking example of this was Djoser's step pyramid, which combined many traditional features of mastabas with a more monumental stone construction.

-Even after pharaohs began to construct pyramids for their tombs in the 3rd Dynasty, members of the nobility continued to be buried in mastaba tombs.
+Even after pyramids became more prevalent for pharaohs in the 3rd and 4th Dynasties, members of the nobility continued to be buried in mastaba tombs.
 This is especially evident on the Giza Plateau, where at least 150 mastaba tombs have been constructed alongside the pyramids.

 In the 4th Dynasty (c.
-2613 to 2494 BC), rock-cut tombs began to appear.
+2613 to 2494 BCE), rock-cut tombs began to appear.
 These were tombs built into the rock cliffs in Upper Egypt in an attempt to further thwart grave robbers.
 Mastabas, then, were developed with the addition of offering chapels and vertical shafts.
 5th Dynasty mastabas had elaborate chapels consisting of several rooms, columned halls and 'serdab'.
 The actual tomb chamber was built below the south-end of mastaba, connected by a slanting passage to a stairway emerging in the center of a columned hall or court.

-Mastabas are still well attested in the Middle Kingdom.
-Here they had a revival.
+Mastabas are still well attested in the Middle Kingdom, where they had a revival.
 They were often solid structures with the decoration only on the outside.

 By the time of the New Kingdom (which began with the 18th Dynasty around 1550 BC), "the mastaba becomes rare, being largely superseded by the independent pyramid chapel above a burial chamber".